 (This story was originally published on 28 September 2016.
-It is being reposted from The Quint’s archives to mark the day of Indian icon Bhagat Singh’s martyrdom.)
+It is being reposted from The Quint’s archives to mark the martyrdom day of Indian freedom fighter Bhagat Singh.)

 In 2006, a movie titled Rang de Basanti was released in India.
 The film followed the travails of a bunch of otherwise wayward university students who end up killing a corrupt minister – mobilised by the story of a handful of Indian revolutionaries (Bhagat Singh, Sukhdev, Rajguru, Ram Prasad Bismil and Ashfaqulla Khan) they were playing on screen for a movie.
 The highly impassioned dose of infantile radicalism drove us to frenzy.
 For many Bhagat Singh and gang suddenly became ‘cool’ – cool enough to wear on t-shirts and wrist bands.

 History books have consistently painted Bhagat Singh as a patriot, an ‘extremist’ revolutionary of India’s struggle (or war if one goes by Bhagat Singh) for independence who was hanged by the British government.
 Popular culture made him a martyr, albeit with an uncharacteristic unidimensionality.

 The accused in the Lahore Conspiracy Case, of which Bhagat Singh was one, appeared in court on 21 January 1930.
 They went wearing red scarves.
 As soon as the magistrate assumed his seat, slogans of "Long Live Socialist Revolution" filled the courtroom.
 Bhagat Singh then read out a telegram and asked the magistrate to send it to the Third International.
 It was written keeping Lenin’s death anniversary in mind.